 Shared vs. Dedicated IPs & Port Access

-This article will explain the differences between a Shared & Dedicated IP as well as how to open additional ports on your account.
+This article will explain the differences between a Shared & Dedicated IP as well as how-to open additional ports on your account.

 Every domain name has an IP address assigned to it.
-An IP address is the real address of a web site or server.
-Domain names were developed because it is difficult to remember long IP numbers like 184.108.40.206.
+An IP address is the real address of a website or server.
+Domain names were developed because it is difficult to remember long IP numbers like 188.8.131.52.

-Email will not be affected by obtaining a dedicated IP address.
+An email will not be affected by obtaining a dedicated IP address.
 Other than a program needing more than 10 minutes to send out emails from a mailing list, there is no benefit to email between a shared and a dedicated IP address.
 All email, including forwarded email, is sent out through our mail proxy servers.
 Obtaining a dedicated IP address will not prevent your emails from being marked as SPAM, having an ISP block the IP of the mail proxy server, or pass a reverse DNS test for places such as AOL.
 People sometimes are under the wrong impression that these things will change by obtaining a dedicated IP address.
 They won't change.

 In a shared hosting environment, where everyone shares the same IP, some ports must be blocked.
 We block access to certain ports to help avoid having security holes in the firewall and to allow us to monitor and control customers who attempt to abuse the different services that we allow to run through these ports.
-The majority of processes requiring specific Port Access typically are bound to the IP address which they are running on.
+The majority of processes requiring specific Port Access are typically bound to the IP address they are running on.